Search

 1) make insulin secretion spike, triggering a temporary but possibly severe low blood sugar problem; 2) increase long-term glucose levels, even to the point of causing glucose intolerance; 3) temporarily inhibit glucose production while the alcohol is being metabolized; 4) disrupt the normal hormonal response to hypoglycemia; 5) disrupt glucose (and other nutrient) intake by lessening eating while alcohol (which contains empty calories) is consumed instead; 6) increase secretion of glucagon and other glucose-increasing hormones; 7) change the effects of diabetic medications; 8) lower the survival rates of diabetic patients.

-Our Bodies Were Not Designed to Adequately Handle Alcohol Consumption
+Our Bodies Were Not Designed to Handle Alcohol Consumption Adequately

-Yes, some of those affects seem to contradict one another – but they do so irregularly and in a way our bodies aren’t designed to handle.
-The result is blood sugar that spikes too high, then falls too low, and doesn’t properly respond to the hormonal signals trying to get things back into balance.
+The result is blood sugar that spikes too high, then falls too low, and doesn’t appropriately respond to the hormonal signals trying to get things back into balance.
 Bad news!

 Contact Us For A Fast And Professional Response